aeon-toolkit/aeon/docs/get_involved/governance.md

 Core developers are community members that have made significant contributions and are trusted to continue the development of the project and engage with its community.
-Core developers are granted write access to the `aeon` repository and voting rights on most project decisions.
+Core developers are granted write access to the `aeon` repository and voting rights on all project decisions.
 They are expected to review code contributions and engage with topics or code they are knowledgeable about.

 New core developers are nominated by existing core developers and are subject to a